MaterializeInc/materialize/doc/user/content/sql/patterns/temporal-filters.md

 (1 row)
 ```

-For this case querying and aggregating is relatively effortless;
+For this case, querying and aggregating is relatively effortless;
 if the aggregation query were expensive, creating a materialized view doing the aggregation would make more sense.